CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 2: End User Experience

-1. Now we will login with the newly created user.
+1. Now login with the newly created user.

-2. open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+2. Open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 1. When prompted enter the username and password of the user that you created in the previous step.

-   >**Note**: you can get username by clicking on **Users**  and  **Active users** from navigation menu and in Active Users pane note username for your newly created  user
+   >**Note**: You can get the username by clicking on **Users** and then **Active users** from the navigation menu.
+In the Active Users pane note down the username for your newly created  user

 1. When logging in with the new user for the first time it will prompt you to update your password, provide your current password and new password and select sign in.